BeRo1985/pasvulkan/docs/vectorpath.md

 **Meta Winding Lines:**

-Meta winding lines are inserted between Y-bands in each grid cell to initialize the winding number for scanline evaluation.
-They ensure correct winding calculation even when segments do not intersect the pixel's horizontal ray directly.
-Other most approaches either:
+Meta winding lines are virtual segments inserted between Y-coordinate bands within each grid cell to initialize the winding number for scanline-based evaluation.
+They solve a fundamental challenge: when a fragment shader evaluates a pixel, it needs to know the correct winding number, but the pixel's horizontal ray may not intersect any actual path segments (e.g., when the pixel is deep inside a closed shape).

-- Use prefix sums (complex, GPU-unfriendly for random access)
-- Recompute winding from scratch per pixel (expensive)

-So this meta winding line approach combined with scanline-based initialization is a nice middle ground.
+**Why Meta Winding Lines?**

+Without proper initialization, pixels in grid cells that don't contain segment intersections would have incorrect winding values.
+Alternative approaches have significant drawbacks:

+- **Prefix sums:** Precompute winding for every cell, but this is complex to implement and requires global dependencies, making random access inefficient on GPUs
+- **Per-pixel full traversal:** Trace from negative infinity to every pixel, but this is prohibitively expensive for complex shapes with many segments
+- **Stencil-based methods:** Require additional passes and stencil buffer manipulation

+**How Meta Winding Lines Work:**

+1. During preprocessing, identify Y-coordinate bands where path segments intersect grid cell boundaries
+2. Insert meta winding lines at these boundaries, encoding the cumulative winding contribution from segments below
+3. At runtime, the fragment shader reads the meta winding line for the pixel's Y-coordinate to get the base winding value
+4. Then incrementally update winding as it processes actual segments in the cell

+This approach provides **efficient random access** (any pixel can query its grid cell independently) while maintaining **correct winding semantics** with minimal computational overhead.

 **Winding Number Calculation:**